-Design approach.
-Analyst often examine images sequentially to see how they unfold over time.
-Stepping forward and backward through them should be visually instantaneous and should require minimal effort, e.g., via a single key press or mouse click.
-Because image sets can number in the hundreds of thousands, analysts should be able to move, scrub and jump through images quickly, similar to how one can scrub through a video.
+Analyst often examines images sequentially to see how they unfold over time.
+Stepping forward and backward through them should be visually instantaneous and should require minimal effort, for example, via a single key press or mouse click.
+Because image sets can number in the hundreds of thousands, analysts should be able to move, scrub, and jump through images quickly, similar to how one can scrub through a video.
 To help the analyst visually review and compare images during navigation (such as to detect changes as discussed in the previous design pattern), display settings such as zoom levels and the image location on the screen should be kept constant.

-Timelapse example.
 Timelapse contains many navigation methods, each allowing rapid image review.

-a.
-Forwards/Backwards controls.
+- Forwards/Backwards controls.
 Timelapse lets the analyst rapidly move either backwards or forwards between images via the keyboard (the arrow keys) or by the File Player (described next).
 Holding down the arrow key scrubs through successive images.
-Settings on the current image - the location of the magnifying glass, zoom and pan levels, image differencing (if any) are all retained during navigation,
+Settings on the current image-the location of the magnifying glass, zoom and pan levels, image differencing (if any) are all retained during navigation, allowing the analyst to rapidly compare images for similarities and differences as he or she views them. - File Player (seen at the upper right of Figure 3 and annotated in Figure 6) provides an alternative mouse-operated navigational control.
+Depending on the button pressed, the analyst can step through images, jump to the first or last image, or automatically play (and thus review) successive images at slow and fast speeds.
+These speeds are user-configurable.